weitiennnnnn-crypto/Zootopia-Management-System/README.md

 * Instead of the standard boring Java look, we used `TitledBorder` and custom colors to give it that retro, "indie game" vibe.

 ### **The Tech Behind It**
 We used **Java Swing** for the entire interface.
-The most challenging part was probably the layout management—getting everything to stay in place using `GridBagLayout` was a bit of a nightmare, but it allowed us to build custom dialogs that look organized.
+The most challenging part was probably the layout management, which is getting everything to stay in place using `GridBagLayout` was a bit of a nightmare, but it allowed us to build custom dialogs that look organized.

 * **Logic:** Heavily focused on **OOP (Inheritance & Encapsulation)**.
 * **UI Components:** Used a mix of `JTree` for navigation and `JDialog` for pop-up forms (Add, Remove, and Import).